 - Half of all species (not individuals) of plants

-- Dinosaurs eliminated.
-Creates eco-niche for small mammals (our
+- Dinosaurs were exterminated.
+This created an eco-niche for small

 An Extraterrestrial Origin for the K-T Event

 - As first shown by Alvarez et al. in 1980, the sedimentary rock

 boundary are abnormally rich in platinum group metals like

 Earth rocks.
 Deposition of the anomalous layers is worldwide.
 The